Towards Clinical Practice in CT-Based Pulmonary Disease Screening: An Efficient and Reliable Framework: Introduction

 \section{Introduction}

-Deep learning excels at automating pulmonary disease screening using CT scans, offering a way to reduce the significant workload of radiologists~\citep{fink2025artificial,hao2025local,tawfeek2025enhancing}.
-However, the standard approach of processing entire 3D volumes is computationally expensive, hindering adoption in time-sensitive clinical settings and resource-limited environments~\citep{balasamy2025hco,pham2025leveraging,zheng2024exploring}.
-This method expends considerable resources on diagnostically irrelevant slices, rather than quickly skimming them like radiologists do to focus on disease-relevant ones.
-Therefore, developing methods that intelligently select salient diagnostic information, rather than processing CT data indiscriminately, is crucial for practical clinical integration.
+Deep learning has shown great promise in automating pulmonary disease screening from CT scans, potentially alleviating the immense workload on radiologists~\cite{hao2025local,tawfeek2025enhancing}.
+However, the standard practice of processing entire 3D volumes is computationally prohibitive, hindering deployment in time-sensitive or resource-constrained clinical settings~\cite{balasamy2025hco,pham2025leveraging}.
+Unlike radiologists, who quickly skim to focus on relevant slices, full-volume approaches waste resources on diagnostically irrelevant data.
+Therefore, developing intelligent methods to select salient diagnostic information is crucial for practical clinical integration.